 - To promote understanding and adoption of the values of fair play and honesty

 - To promote the health and leisure benefits of exercise

 Children take part in a programme designed with progression in mind, featuring all aspects of the PE curriculum.
 The study of gymnastics, dance and swimming is balanced with a wide range of competitive team games and athletics, many taught by our growing staff of specialist coaches.

 Many children are able to put these skills and knowledge into practice as they represent the school in various sporting activities, such as football, netball, cricket, rugby and hockey.
 Briary has known a great deal of sporting success in the locality.
 Regardless of sporting ability, all children are encouraged to attend one of the many after-school clubs, which provide fun as well as opportunities for improvement.
-Many of these are run by our growing team of specialist sports coaches.

 The school has impressive resources which help to enable this provision take place.
 Two large halls, two fields and plenty of hard surface area, give children the space to enjoy physical activity to the full.
 We even have Floodlights to enable us to keep going after dark in Winter!
 The School also benefits from close links with Canterbury City Council and Herne Bay High School, our sports partnership link.

 PSHE and citizenship PSE develops children’s awareness of themselves and their relationships with other people.
 Its goal is to equip young people with the knowledge, understanding, attitudes and practical skills to live healthily, safely, productively and responsibly.
 Across the year each class teaches 6 different areas of PSHE:-

 - Me and making a positive contribution recycling, reusing and looking after the environments as well as caring for animals and learning about rules, laws and the Houses of Parliament.